How To Make Yourself Focused

 However, the evidence for this is not just anecdotal.
 Although there is plenty of people out there who can attest to the power of meditation, there has also been some research that demonstrates the power of this particular habit.
 For example, a study at the University of North Carolina showed that students who meditated for 20 minutes a day for a few days before taking a test performed better.
 Meditation is easy to get into in you can find guided meditation apps, videos on YouTube and lots of other resources to help you.

 You should also start your day with exercise whenever possible.
 Exercise is not just good for your body; it actually helps with brain health too.
 In particular, exercise can improve memory and concentration throughout the day.
-Exercising in the morning will release endorphins that will make you feel good all throughout the day and set the tone for your day.
+Exercising in the morning will release endorphins that will make you feel good all through the day and set the tone for your day.
 Besides, some people find that they are happier after exercising and that contributes to their focus as well.

 Scientists think that regular exercise stimulates the release of a chemical called brain-derived neurotrophic factor.
 There have been some research studies that show that this particular chemical helps to rewire your memory circuits and make you form memories more easily and recall them.